Egypt sentences Muslim Brotherhood leader, others to death

 Rights groups say Egypt, where a popular uprising toppled veteran autocrat Hosni Mubarak in 2011 and started years of political turmoil, is now cracking down on all dissent.
 Sisi says stability is needed to revive the shattered economy.

-Rights advocates have criticised a U.S. decision to end a freeze on military aid to Cairo, saying Washington is putting human rights on the back burner.
+Rights advocates have criticised a U.S. decision to end a freeze on military aid to Cairo, saying Washington is putting human rights on the backburner.
 The United States has said the decision to end the freeze was in the interest of national security.
-[ID:nL2N0WX2X7]

 Mohamed Soltan, 27, arrested in August 2013, had been on hunger strike while in prison.